BoAnLai/HackerRank30Days/README.md

 # HackerRank30Days

-This is a repo to store code challenge snippets from HackerRank '30 Days of Code'.<br>
+This is a repo to store code challenge snippets from HackerRank '30 Days of Code'.
 Each doc is irrelevant to others and has to be executed in HackerRank's console to automate program I/O.